 - Be open to unconventional and often unexplored routes for securing additional funding such as essay competitions and outside scholarships.
 The University of Richmond law school maintains a legal essay contest catalog that you can explore here.
 The ABA also maintains a scholarship database that you can find here.

 Get debt counseling and consume AccessLex as much as possible

-Notre Dame has contracted with AccessLex, which has a program called AccessConnex that offers one-on-one counseling with a trained financial counselor.
+Notre Dame has contracted with AccessLex, which has a program called AccessConnex offering one-on-one counseling with a trained financial counselor.
 This service is free and available to all students, even after graduation.
-The website with more information is HERE.
-You can schedule an appointment with Theresa Popp Braun, who is the representative that works with NDLS specifically.
-You can sign up for an appointment with her online HERE.
+The website with more information is here.
+Schedule an appointment with Theresa Popp Braun, the representative that works with NDLS.
+You can sign up for an appointment with her online here.

 Take advantage of Notre Dame Loan Repayment Assistance (LRAP)

 Any J.D. graduate of Notre Dame Law School who expects to earn an LRAP Adjusted Salary under $70,000 can apply for LRAP assistance for the following calendar year.
 Your LRAP Adjusted Salary is your gross salary less adjustments for children and non-law school educational loan payments.
 If a graduate’s LRAP Adjusted Salary is $55,000 or less, the Law School will provide the graduate with a loan to cover 100% of the graduate’s actual payments on eligible J.D. loans.
 Learn more here.

 Consider careers with organizations that offer loan repayment assistance

 Some organizations offer their own internal loan repayment assistance to employees.
 One example is the Air Force Judge Advocate General’s Corps’ Student Loan Repayment Program.
 Under this program, eligible JAGs can apply for up to $65,000 toward student loan repayment.
 You can read more about the Air Force loan repayment assistance program here.
 The U.S. Army offers a similar program.